danielbodnar/awesome-stars/BY-LANG.md

 - [webrecorder/browsertrix](https://github.com/webrecorder/browsertrix) - Browsertrix is the hosted, high-fidelity, browser-based crawling service from Webrecorder designed to make web archiving easier and more accessible for all!
 - [webrecorder/browsertrix-crawler](https://github.com/webrecorder/browsertrix-crawler) - Run a high-fidelity browser-based crawler in a single Docker container
 - [cncf/landscape2](https://github.com/cncf/landscape2) - Landscape2 is a tool that generates interactive landscapes websites
-- [TracecatHQ/tracecat](https://github.com/TracecatHQ/tracecat) - 😼 The open source alternative to Tines / Splunk SOAR.
-Build AI-assisted workflows, orchestrate alerts, and close cases fast.
+- [TracecatHQ/tracecat](https://github.com/TracecatHQ/tracecat) - The open source Tines alternative.
+Automate security workflows at scale with code and no-code.
 - [vazco/uniforms](https://github.com/vazco/uniforms) - A React library for building forms from any schema.
 - [radarsu/radarsu](https://github.com/radarsu/radarsu) - Node.js server-side TypeScript framework with one thing in mind - removing code is easier than writing it.
 Auto-generated Swagger docs, REST, GraphQL, WebSockets and others - have it all, delete what
 - [fabiospampinato/cliflix](https://github.com/fabiospampinato/cliflix) - Watch anything instantaneously, just write its name.